T

 Avoid

-A custard dessert similar to crème brûlée, traditionally made with milk, egg yolks, and sugar, often flavored with lemon zest and cinnamon.
+A custard dessert similar to crème brûlée, traditionally made with milk, egg yolks, and sugar.
+It is inherently not vegan.

 Esqueixada